-If you do not have Tag Manager on your website yet, follow this procedure to install it:
+If you do not have Tag Manager on your website yet, follow Install a container article to install it.
+In short, you will need to:

 - 1. Sign in to your PPAS with your admin or Super User account. - 2.
 Click on the menu button on the top left. - 3.
 Click on the "Websites" position. - 4.
 Choose the website for which you want to implement a tracking code. - 5.
 Select the "Installation" tab. - 6.
-The Tag Manager code snippet for your website is displayed under the "Website code for asynchronous tags" or "Website code for synchronous tags".
+The Tag Manager's snippet for your website is displayed under the "Website code for asynchronous tags" or "Website code for synchronous tags".

-In case you do not want to install Tag Manager on your website, you can install tracking code via JavaScript Tracking Client snippet.
-Guide how to do it is available here: Installing tracking code via code snippet paq.push(["trackPageView"]);
+In case you do not want to install Tag Manager on your website, you can install tracking code via JavaScript Tracking Snippet.
+Guide how to do it is available here: Installing tracking code via code snippet.